 If you have any particularly valuable items such as jewellery, you may need to add a “bolt on” for this or look for a policy with a high level of coverage for individual items.

-home insurance there are certain things the prospective company will ask of you in return.
+When applying for home insurance there are certain things the prospective company will ask of you in return.

 It is quite the norm for the policy issuer to ask that all bolts and locks on windows and doors should be used (they may even ask you to install extra locks on particular windows or doors).